 Welcome to our early MTG Arena Sealed Cube Guide.
-The event isn’t on Arena yet, but based on our experience with regular Sealed and Cube Drafting, we can make an educated guess on how to approach this format.
+The event is coming to Arena on April 4th, 2020.
+It’s true that event is just starting, but based on our experience with regular Sealed and Cube Drafting, we can make an educated guess on how to approach this format.

 We’ll explain how Cube Sealed works on Arena and how to build your deck.
 Let’s get right to it.

 UPDATE: If you want to draft the Cube instead, check this Arena Cube Draft Guide.

 Cube Sealed is just like a regular Sealed with two differences – the event is Phantom and the packs are Cube Packs.
 You still get six packs and you build your deck with them.

 Sealed Cube is a phantom event.
 That means that you won’t get any of the cards you open.
 The reason for this is that there are tons of rare and mythic cards in Cube packs.
 If you would actually got to keep these cards, the cost of Cube Sealed would probably be over 30,000 Gold.